awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-RuleSyntax.md

-# Contributor Insights Rule Syntax<a name="ContributorInsights-RuleSyntax"></a>
+# Contributor Insights rule syntax<a name="ContributorInsights-RuleSyntax"></a>

 This section explains the syntax for Contributor Insights rules\.
 Use this syntax only when you are creating a rule by entering a JSON block\.
 If you use the wizard to create a rule, you don't need to know the syntax\.
-For more information about creating rules using the wizard, see [Creating a Contributor Insights Rule](ContributorInsights-CreateRule.md)\.
+For more information about creating rules using the wizard, see [Creating a Contributor Insights rule](ContributorInsights-CreateRule.md)\.

 All matching of rules to log event field names and values is case sensitive\.